Ethnic groups of Argentina: Koreans

+Korean woman cooking while wearing an Argentina national team shirt in Buenos Aires.

 Argentine Koreans are the second-largest Korean diaspora community in South America and the 16th largest in the world, according to the statistics of South Korea's Ministry of Foreign Affairs and Trade.
 Their population declined by more than 50% between 1997 and 2003.
 Despite the small rebound in their numbers since then, they have been surpassed in size by the rapidly growing Chinese Argentine community (which since the 1990s has been increasing non-stop and is expected to become one of the biggest immigrant groups in Argentina, together with Paraguayan, Bolivian and Peruvian immigrants).
 In the 2010s decade, the Korean community in Argentina has fallen behind Korean communities in Australia, New Zealand, the United Kingdom, the United States, Brazil, Canada, Singapore, The United Arab Emirates and Southeast Asia.

-Chinese

-Chinese Argentines are Argentine citizens of Chinese ancestry or Chinese-born immigrants.
-The Chinese Argentine community is one of the fastest-growing communities in Argentina.
-As of 2018, the community was made up of 200,000 people, the 0.45% of the Argentine population.

-Indians

-Also there is a small community of Indians in Argentina who are mainly immigrants or descendant of immigrants from India and form the Caribbean with Indo-Caribbean influence (i.e. Guyana, Trinidad and Tobago and Suriname).
-Most of them live in the provinces of Salta, the city of Buenos Aires, the province of the same name, Córdoba, Catamarca and Tucumán.
-In recent years there has been an increase in immigration from India, but still in small numbers.

 Laotian

 Argentina is also home to the largest Lao community in South America, with almost 2,000 people.
 This group emigrated due to the consequences of the Pathet Lao victory in the Lao Civil War.
 They arrived in Argentina thanks to the fact that after an International Conference in Geneva convened by the United Nations in mid-1979, the de facto President Jorge Rafael Videla decided to collaborate by "opening the country's doors", with the aim of improving the international image of his regime in terms of human rights.
 Approximately 300 families were received between 1979 and 1981.